gaurimakhija/IEEEVITBHopal_BLH19_NeuralNexus/README.md

 By addressing the integration of AI in education, our project not only fits the hackathon's theme but also aims to revolutionize the way educational content is accessed, processed, and utilized.
 </p>

 <h2>🔮 Future Enhancements</h2>
   <p>
-1. **Recognition of Handwritten Problems and Text in Images**:
+1. Recognition of Handwritten Problems and Text in Images:
    - Enhance the OCR capabilities to recognize and interpret complex handwritten problems and text from images more accurately.
-This would allow for more seamless integration of handwritten notes and problem-solving directly from physical notebooks and printed materials.
+This would allow for more seamless integration of handwritten notes and problem-
+solving directly from physical notebooks and printed materials.

 2. **Multilingual Support**:
    - Expand the language capabilities of the LLMs to support multiple languages, enabling students and teachers from diverse linguistic backgrounds to benefit from the app's features.